CNES/shareloc/docs/source/user_manual_elevation_handling.rst

 Elevation handling
 ==================

-The surface of the earth has to be modeled for geometrics functions like localization and rectification.
+The surface of the earth has to be modeled for geometrics functions localization and rectification.
-Two types of earth modelisation are available :
+Two types of earth model are available :

     * constant elevation over ellipsoid
     * :term:`DEM` which represents the surface of the earth